angmr/space-invaders/README.md

 # space-invaders
-simple python (2.7.14)  space invaders game using turtle graphics
+simple python space invaders game using turtle graphics

+This is a python 3.9.1 Windows version

 Thanks to Tutorial by Christian Thompson http://christianthompson.com/